1973 Atlantic hurricane season: Other systems

-On June 23, another depression formed along Florida, this time just onshore near the Georgia border.
+On June 24, Tropical Depression Three formed along Florida, this time just onshore near the Georgia border.
 The system slowly tracked northeastward before dissipating on June 26 southeast of the North–South Carolina border.
 As Hurricane Alice neared Bermuda on July 9, a depression formed near the east coast of the United States; however, the storm dissipated the following day.
-On July 19, the first Cape Verde storm formed over the central Atlantic.
+On July 19, Tropical Depression Five formed over the central Atlantic.
 This system did not intensify, remaining a weak depression and dissipated on July 21 without affecting land.
 The next day, a new depression formed over the southwestern Caribbean Sea near the coast of Nicaragua.
 The depression tracked over Central America, briefly moving back over water in the Gulf of Honduras before making a second landfall in Belize.
 The system persisted over land for a few days before entering the eastern Pacific late on July 25.

-Only one non-developing depression formed during the month of August, an unusually eastward forming system.
-The depression was first identified just offshore eastern Africa on August 8, near where Tropical Storm Christine formed later in the month.
+Tropical Depression Seven was an unusually eastward forming system.
+The depression was first identified just offshore eastern Africa on August 9.
 Tracking rapidly towards the west, the depression dissipated on August 11 over open waters.
 In addition to the two notable tropical depressions and two named storms in September, a slow-moving depression formed south-southeast of Bermuda on September 8.
 Tracking generally northward, the depression dissipated early on September 10 without affecting land.
-Upon the declaration of Hurricane Fran on October 10, a new depression formed southwest of the strengthening hurricane.
+Tropical Depression Fifteen formed on October 10, southwest of Hurricane Fran.
 This system rapidly tracked northeast and dissipated two days later.
 Later that month, a slow-moving depression formed near the Azores.
 This system tracked southeast and dissipated on October 30 without affecting land.
-The final system of the year formed near the northern coast of Panama on November 17.
-The depression was noted as a "...strong depression..." by the National Hurricane Center and may have briefly attained tropical storm intensity before making landfall in northern Costa Rica on November 18; the system dissipated later that day over land.
+The final system of the year, Tropical Depression Seventeen, formed near the northern coast of Panama on November 17.
+A strong depression, it neared tropical storm strength just prior to making landfall in northern Costa Rica on November 18; the system dissipated later that day over land.

 Storm names

-The following names were used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1973.
+The following list of names was used for named tropical storms that formed in the north Atlantic in 1973.
 Storms were named Christine, Delia, Ellen and Fran for the first time in 1973.
-Due to the relatively minimal impact caused by storms during the season, no names were retired in the spring of 1974; however, due to the addition of male names in 1979, the list was removed and replaced with a new set of names.
-Fran, Kate, Rose, and Sally got placed onto the modern lists, with Fran being retired after 1996.

-Subtropical storm names
+No names were retired following the season; however, an overhaul of the naming system in 1979 to include male names resulted in this list being discarded.

-The following names were used for subtropical storms in the Atlantic basin for this year.
-This year was the second and last year to use the phonetic alphabet.
-Although a storm was given the name Bravo, it was renamed Fran after acquiring tropical characteristics.
+The NATO phonetic alphabet (below) was used to designates subtropical cyclones that formed in the north Atlantic in 1973.
+Subtropical Storm Bravo became Fran after acquiring tropical characteristics.